 I seem to find myself with a lot of unproductive time - time when I can’t be working on real problems - problems that need access to tools such as a coding environment, terminal, internet searching, and somewhere to capture notes.
 Situations such as walking the dog, driving, and getting simple chores done are examples of these times.
 Times like this though, are good for thinking, and recently i’ve been thinking a lot about the concept of technical debt.

-There are some real advantages to getting into technical debt though.
-A good example is when a proof of concept is developed to de-risk an approach.
-There is no point working hard to make everything perfect.
-After all we might just throw it all away once we’ve understood the problem.
+There are, however, some ligitimate reasons for getting into technical debt.
+A good example is when a proof of concept is developed to de-risk something.
+There is no point working hard to achieve perfection.
+After all we will likely just throw it all away once we’ve understood the problem.
 It’s a little like trying to find our way out of a muddy maze.
 It’s not a good plan to put work into paving the paths to make our running around a little easier, as most of the paths will end up being dead ends, and our return on investment will be low.
+So you can see having some insight or prediction of the future helps in making the right trade-off.

 I’m really surprised that the concept of technical debt has not gained wider adoption beyond the field of software engineering.
-I constantly see examples in everyday life.
+There are so many examples in everyday life.

 One example is when the effort on multiple problems can be combined because they overlap somewhat.
 A perpetual domestic issue I have is that of loading the dishwasher.
 Eventually all the dirty items must go in, that’s a given.
 Leaving the piles of crockery filling the kitchen builds a debt mountain.
 However if you put them in one by one, that’s a lot of bending down, opening and closing the door.
 In addition we will likely need to move existing items around as we can’t globally optimise the layout if we don’t know what might be added later.
 Leaving the job of loading the dishwasher till later actually makes the process more efficient.
 If we couldn’t get into a little debt here by letting things stack up we’d be worse off.
 It’s like getting a loan to invest in productivity measures.